 6. The amazing bread secret

 If you don't know already, pickle juice is great to boost the flavor in potato salad, brine meats, and even add a little interest to your cocktails.
 However, it's greatest contribution to the culinary world might be its ability to make your homemade bread tangy and fluffy.

 Instead of adding warm water to proof your yeast, try substituting pickle juice.
-The results are shockingly delicious.
+The results from this cooking hack are shockingly delicious.
 Get the recipe here.